redazul/clockwork_init/README.md

 # clockwork init
 :gear: The following command should be done on the Validator instance.
+(Not the secure laptop)
 ```
 bash <(curl -s https://raw.githubusercontent.com/redazul/clockwork_init/main/clockwork_init.sh); source export_path.sh;
 ```